-He was rated as one of the greatest Chilean fullbacks.
+Mario Galindo was rated as one of the greatest Chilean fullbacks.
 He had 12 caps between 1973 and 1982.
 He went to the World Cup Finals in 1974 and 1982.
 During his playing career, Galindo played at the club level for Colo Colo.
 He reached the Final of Copa Libertadores 1973.
 He also played for Everton(Chile) and Santiago Wanderers.

 CB: Fernando Astengo

 CB: Alberto Quintano